nemishzalavadiya/Web-Scraping-With-Free-Proxies-And-Scrapy-Tool/README.md

  - Created genspider using scrapy startproject cmd which gives supporting environment for data extraction which is pipeline support for requests.
  - efficient middlewares to handle proxes, use other api services while scraping et cetera.
- - scrapy also provides support for various operations number of proxies per requests, Download_middle where directely etc. in setting.py file.
+ - scrapy also provides support for various operations number of proxies per requests, Download_middle directely etc. in setting.py file.

 ### One of my favorite in Scrapy is scrapy.Spider class,